 - blood in your stool (poo) or black stools.

 If you have any of these symptoms, see a doctor immediately.

 How are stomach ulcers diagnosed?

-Stomach ulcers are most commonly diagnosed by endoscopy – a flexible tube with a tiny camera that’s passed into your mouth to your stomach.
+Stomach ulcers are most commonly diagnosed by endoscopy – using a flexible tube with a tiny camera that’s passed into your mouth and down to your stomach.
 This procedure is done under general anaesthetic.

 You’re also likely to have tests to check for Helicobacter pylori infection.
-Usually this involves a breath test or a test of the stomach lining during the endoscopy.
+Usually this involves a breath test, or a test of the stomach lining during endoscopy.